 But you don't have to wait for election time.
 You can write, fax, email, phone or visit your elected representatives right now.
 Share this climate change primer with them.
 When asked what would make a difference in Canada, one politician stated, "One hundred thousand people on Parliament Hill."
 The United States had its Million Man March in Washington, DC.
 What about a Million Grandchildren March?

 You can start spreading a compelling vision of a sustainable future.
 Imagine a world based on a renewable energy economy.
 It would be a world that is safe, clean and healthy (no more pollution), peaceful (no more resource wars) and equitable (no one owns the sun, wind, tides or Earth's core heat).
+Students of all ages can certainly help to illustrate and talk up this future.

 Finally, here's what a wonderful friend of ours, Ricci O'Reilly, did when he learned about global climate change.
 He was moved to write a song.
 He made a video.
 He posted it on YouTube.
 He's getting responses from around the world!
 Imagine your students doing something like that.
-(And don't think you have to know how to do it first; they'll teach you!)
+(And don't think you have to know how to do it first; they'll teach you.)

 Understand the Urgency of the Climate Change Emergency